TorenUK/TorenUK/README.md

 #### Stack:
 #### ReactJS - Redux - Node & ExpressJS - MongoDB & Mongoose.

+#### Feel free to create an account and test a payment using test card number: 4242 4242 4242 4242

 #### take a look at the unfinished build here:
 https://your-food-app.web.app/